Original URL: http://pregnancy.familyeducation.com/labor-and-delivery/the-hospital-stay/40400.html

-Start packing a small suitcase for the hospital after your eighth month.
+- Start packing a small suitcase for the hospital after your eighth month.
 Keep a second suitcase at work or carry one in the car.
 Use this checklist provided to help you remember everything.
 Leave jewelry and other valuables at home.

-Keep your cell phone with you at all times, and bring your phone charger with you to work.
+- Keep your cell phone with you at all times, and bring your phone charger with you to work.
 Have your partner and other emergency contacts listed in your speed-dial/"favorites" for easy access to their phone numbers.

-Keep at least a quarter tank of gas in your car at all times.
+- Keep at least a quarter tank of gas in your car at all times.

-Keep money for tolls in your car.
+- Keep money for tolls in your car.

-Keep the phone number of a twenty-four-hour taxi service in your cell phone, at your desk, and at home, just in case.
+- Keep the phone number of a twenty-four-hour taxi service in your cell phone, at your desk, and at home, just in case.

-Rehearse your route to the hospital and an alternate in case of traffic problems with your designated driver.
+- Rehearse your route to the hospital and an alternate in case of traffic problems with your designated driver.
 Get a sense of the timing, especially at lunch hour and rush hour when traffic may be heavy.

-Know which hospital door to enter and what route to take to the maternity area.
+- Know which hospital door to enter and what route to take to the maternity area.
 When childbirth is imminent, you don't want to be wandering around lost in a big hospital.

 Most first labors last for many hours so there shouldn't be an immediate need for you to rush off to the hospital.
 Call your spouse and/or labor coach to pick you up from work and take you home where you'll be more comfortable while laboring.
 If you're not feeling well, find a quiet, private place to rest while a trusted coworker makes the call, informs your boss/supervisor about your situation, and perhaps even stays with you until your ride arrives.
 Of course, if you are beginning to deliver, or feel that you're experiencing a medical emergency (sudden bleeding, faintness, or excruciating pain), you should call your doctor, 911, or a private ambulance service immediately.